 If you’re able to upload large video files to your server on a frequent basis, you could eventually exceed the amount of storage space provided by your hosting account, especially if you regularly back up your site.
 In addition to the amount of disk space your video files will occupy, backups will begin to take significantly longer to execute.
 More data requires more disk space, and takes more time to backup.

-If your video file resides on a single server with a limited amount of bandwidth, folks who attempt to watch your video may experience unexpected pauses during playback while their computer waits for the file to download or stream to their computer.
-This problem is compounded by a slow Internet connection.
-Even when I hosted my videos on Amazon’s S3 content distribution network (CDN), many people still complained about slow-loading videos.
+If your video file is hosted on a single server with a limited amount of bandwidth, your audience will likely experience unexpected pauses while watching your video.
+It’s annoying.
+That’s because their computer is waiting for the file to download or stream to their computer.
+And it gets even worse if they have a slow Internet connection.

 Now you’ve got three different video files to upload, each one potentially hundreds of megabytes in size.

 (By the way, just how much bandwidth does your Internet provider allow you to use before imposing bandwidth caps?
 You may soon find out after you’ve uploaded several gigabytes of video files.)